 - How long you have been using Darvocet

 - The nature of ingestion (snorting, smoking, pill form, etc.)Whether you’re using other drugs too

 - How supportive of an atmosphere you’re in

 - Taper schedule

 The timeframe for getting through the detox process is similar to what you would go through for any opioid.
 The following is a general Darvocet withdrawal guideline:

-Symptoms may felt within 10-14 hours of the last dose.
+Symptoms may be felt within 10-14 hours of the last dose.
 Common early symptoms include sweating, nausea, vomiting, muscle aches, fever, cravings, and agitation.

 Symptoms may peak within days three to five, meaning you may feel the worst on one or two of these days before the symptoms start subsiding.
-Common complaints during this phase include nausea, vomiting, diarrhea, abdominal pain, and the chills.
+Common complaints during this phase include nausea, vomiting, diarrhea, abdominal pain, and chills.

 DAYS 6 and Beyond